|Home Page||Root Page||Census Records||Parish Records||Names Directory|

 The 1841 Census finds him living with his parents and siblings in Vauxhall Gardens in the St. George district of Manchester, and occupied as a dyer.

 He married Mary Taws by Banns at Manchester Cathedral on June 5th 1846 [Marriage Index: Manchester 20 587, 1846 (June)].
 The register describes him as a bachelor and dyer of full age residing at Collyhurst (in outer Manchester), and her as a spinster of full age residing in Cable Street.
 His father was a labourer and hers, Alexander Taws, was a tailor.
 Both parties made a mark in place of a signature.
-The witnesses were Alexander and Margaret Taws, whose connections are not yet known.
+The witnesses were Alexander (perhaps her father) and Margaret Taws (presumably her sister who married Thomas (1) Livesey).

 The family has not yet been located with complete certainty in the 1851 Census.
 However, a family that fits well appears in a transcription of a flood-damaged record, wherein the ages of the head and wife (forenames illegible) are given fairly accurately as 31 and 28.
 This family's address was 1, No. 2 Court near Cable Street in the St. George district.
 The head was occupied as a dyer and the wife's birthplace was Ireland.
 With them were two children with ages transcribed as 7 and 11.
 The younger of these is believed to have been a child Peter (1) produced illegitimately by Mary before she married.
 The older child was named Richard and is believed to be Richard (3), his true age of 4 being apparently misread as 11.
 The two boys were christened together in 1846.